Often as I have visited the ruins of Ephesus,

 Charles Fellows - Journal Written during an Excursion in Asia Minor in 1838

 Ephesus is one of the archaeological sites where the reconstruction of ancient monuments has been most practiced.
-It thus happens that visitors are not allowed to visit the remains of a building which was not excessively damaged by the ravages of time, because the focus of the almost compulsory itinerary is placed on reconstructed monuments.
+It thus happens that visitors are not allowed to visit the remains of a monument which was not excessively damaged by the ravages of time, because the focus of the almost compulsory itinerary is placed on reconstructed buildings.

 Archaeological Museum of Istanbul: statue of the River Kaistros (today's Küçük Menderes) from the Gymnasium of Vedius